Lyle & Scott: Acquisition

 In 2001, Lyle & Scott was acquired and had its headquarters moved to London.
-The rejuvenation of the brand can be traced back to 2003 with the launch of the ‘Vintage’ collection with its ‘Golden Eagle’ logo redesign and refreshed by London Designer, Alan Price.
+The brand's rejuvenation can be traced to 2003 with the launch of its ‘Vintage’ collection and refreshed ‘Golden Eagle’ logo design by London Designer, Alan Price.
 It was taken up by a selection of youth TV presenters and indie bands including the Arctic Monkeys.
 In 2005 following the success of the Vintage range, Lyle & Scott’s first stand-alone store opened in London’s Covent Garden on King Street.